greg-js/arch-wiki-md-repo/wiki/_content/english/Tinc.md

 ```

-If you want to enable it at startup you have to enable the appropriate service
+If you want to enable it at startup you can enable the appropriate service

 ```
 # systemctl enable tinc@*vpnname*